Notice of Privacy Practices

 - For worker’s compensation

-Right to an accounting – you or your representative have the right to request an accounting of disclosures of your health information made by the Hospice for certain reasons, including reasons related to public purposes authorized by law and certain research.
-The request for accounting must be made in writing to the Director of Clinical Services.
+- Right to an accounting – you or your representative have the right to request an accounting of disclosures of your health information made by the Hospice for certain reasons, including reasons related to public purposes authorized by law and certain research.
+The request for accounting must be made in writing to the Privacy Officer.
 The request should specify the time period for the accounting starting on or after April 14, 2003.
 Accounting requests may not be made for periods of time in excess of six (6) years.
 The Hospice will provide the first accounting you request during any 12-month period without charge.
-Subsequent accounting requests may be subject to a reasonable cost-based fee.
+Subsequent accounting requests may be subject a reasonable cost-based fee.

-Complaints – you or your representative have the right to express complaints to the Hospice and to the Office of Civil Rights (www.hhs.gov/ocr/privacy/hipaa/complaints/index.html) if you or your representative believe that your privacy rights have been violated.
+You or your representative have the right to express complaints to the Hospice and to the Office of Civil Rights (https://www.hhs.gov/hipaa/filing-a-complaint/index.html) if you or your representative believe that your privacy rights have been violated.
 To mail a complaint, write to:

 Any complaints to the Hospice should be made in writing to the Privacy Official.
 The Hospice encourages you to express any concerns you may have regarding the privacy of your information.
 You will not be retaliated against in any way for filing a complaint.

-Contact person – the Hospice has designated the Privacy Official as its contact person for all issues regarding patient privacy and your rights under the Federal privacy standards.
-You may contact this person at:
+The Hospice has designated the Privacy Official as its contact person for all issues regarding patient privacy and your rights under the Federal privacy standards.
+You may contact this person at: The Elizabeth Hospice, 500 La Terraza Blvd., STE.
+130, Escondido, CA 92025.
+Phone: 1.800.797.2050.

 Download a PDF version of this Privacy Notice: Privacy Notice